blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/007-update-dingo-node.md

 ***

 ## Step 5 - RECOMMENDED - Remove `.dingo` Database and Resync Mithril Snapshot
-Since Dingo is in heavy devolpment it's recommended during upgrading to delete database and start fresh.
+Since Dingo is in heavy development it's recommended during upgrading to delete database and start fresh.

 ### Step 5.1 - Delete `.dingo` Database
 > 💡 To view hidden files and double check path run:
 > ```
 > cd ~/dingo
 > ls -a
 > ```
 >
 > You should see `.dingo`.
-If not check your dingo.yaml file for the path you used.
+If not check your dingo.yaml file for the database path you used.

 Delete the .dingo database file by running:
 ```